 - Fear of failure: Fear of failure associates personal self-worth with the result of a losing trade and loss of capital.
-As a result, increased pressure brought on by perfectionism in addition to the unwillingness to execute trades in apprehension of loss is common problems related to a trader’s fear of failure.
+As a result, increased pressure brought on by perfectionism in addition to the unwillingness to execute trades in the apprehension of loss is common problems related to a trader’s fear of failure.

 - Fear of success: Fear of success is a bit more difficult to comprehend, as it runs counterintuitive to most people’s views toward achievement.
 Self-sabotage and giving back profits, known as “donating” to the market, are performance detractors that arise from a trader’s fear of success.

-Without a mechanism by which to manage fear and the resulting anxieties, a trader is likely to experience high stress, inner conflict and an overall negative experience in the marketplace.
+Without a mechanism by which to manage fear and the resulting anxieties, a trader is likely to experience high stress, inner conflict and overall negative experience in the marketplace.

 Greed is a determinant of a wide variety of practices that are detrimental to profitable trading.
 A few of the most common pitfalls are:

 - Overtrading: Overtrading can be attributed to greed in that the desire to make money encourages taking trades that are outside of the adopted methodology.
-Impulsive trading is often the result, with the trader ignoring pre-set rules in favour of chasing profit or making up for losses.
+Impulsive trading is often the result, with the trader ignoring pre-set rules in favor of chasing profit or making up for losses.

-- Aggressive risk taking: In order to make more money and satisfy greed, a trader may adopt risk parameters that exceed available resources.
+- Aggressive risk-taking: In order to make more money and satisfy greed, a trader may adopt risk parameters that exceed available resources.
 Taking abnormally large positions and engaging in reckless money management practices are common issues associated with greed.

 - Inability to define profit and loss: Profit and loss are key elements of money management that must be defined before each trade is taken.
-Greed makes this difficult, because the profit targets are often unreasonable and the realisation of a loss delays the instant gratification that a winning trade provides.
+Greed makes this difficult because the profit targets are often unreasonable and the realization of a loss delays the instant gratification that a winning trade provides.
 The result is the tendency to exhibit indecision when taking profits, and reluctance in exiting losing trades.

-If greed is left unmanaged and remains a formidable part of a trader’s psyche, periods of sustained success can lead to a feeling of trade-related euphoria, as feelings of overconfidence can lead to aggressive risk taking and hyper-aggressive trade selection.
+If greed is left unmanaged and remains a formidable part of a trader’s psyche, periods of sustained success can lead to a feeling of trade-related euphoria, as feelings of overconfidence can lead to aggressive risk-taking and hyper-aggressive trade selection.

 The influence that greed and euphoria have upon a trader’s psyche can be substantial and harmful to a healthy trading mindset.
 The task of managing these issues must be honestly addressed in order to overcome the challenges they pose to profitability.